gururafiki/oracle-cloud-docker-swarm-setup/README.md

 #### *docker_swarm.yml* - Playbook
 Ansible playbook for Unbuntu instances that:
-1. Installs necessary dependencies (Docker, UFW).
+* Installs necessary dependencies (Docker).
-2. *Important* Cleans iptables included in default Oracle images.
+* *Important* Cleans iptables included in default Oracle images.
 Without this step you will be only able to connect to instances via SSH.
-3. Setups firewall rules using UFW.
-(TODO)
-4. Initializes 1 manager for a Docker Swarm.
+* Initializes 1 manager for a Docker Swarm.
-5. Joins all other instances as workers to Docker Swarm.
+* Joins all other instances as workers to Docker Swarm.
-6. Copies files needed for services to run (Mongo init script, Nginx configuration, etc)
+* Copies files needed for services to run (Mongo init script, Nginx configuration, etc)
-7. Creates secrets for the services.
+* Creates secrets for the services.
-8. Deploys services from docker compose yaml configuration.
+* Deploys services from docker compose yaml configuration.

 #### *generate_inventory.sh* - Inventory generation script